Minglong/yiiframework-cms/readme.md

   - emailin
   - emailout
 - Make sure you change the DB values in both protected/config/dev.php and protected/config/production.php
-- Edit index.php file and change the 'CURRENT_ACTIVE_DOMAIN' constant to the domain you will be using, This is required for the url routes to work.

 - Access the application and you should see the index page of the site module.
-- In order to access the application admin control panel, Navigate to the /admin module IE: http://site.com/admin and use the following username and password to access the admin panel and have the admin role permissions:
+- In order to access the application admin control panel, You must first login in the front end site so navigate to the login page and use the following email address and password to access the admin panel and have the admin role permissions:
-  - User: admin
+  - Email: admin@admin.com
   - Password: admin